Structural Anchor Pruning: Training-Free Multi-Vector Compression for Visual Document Retrieval: Methodology

 \subsection{Structural Anchor Pruning}

 We propose SAP, a training-free strategy designed to extract the intrinsic semantic structure of a document image.
-We identify semantic structural anchor patches by measuring the visual In-Degree Centrality of tokens within the \textbf{Large language Model (LLM) backbone}.
-We hypothesize that semantic structural patches in middle layers acting as information hubs, aggregating features from numerous other regions, constitute the core semantic representation of the document.
+We identify semantic structural anchor patches by measuring the visual In-Degree Centrality of tokens within the Large Language Model (LLM) backbone.
+We hypothesize that semantic structural patches in the backbone's Structural Plateau act as information hubs, aggregating features from numerous other regions and constituting the core semantic representation of the document.

-\paragraph{Visual In-Degree Centrality.} We treat the self-attention mechanism within the LLM layers at any given layer $l$ as a directed graph, where nodes represent image patches and edges represent attention weights.
+We treat the self-attention mechanism within the LLM layers at any given layer $l$ as a directed graph, where nodes represent image patches and edges represent attention weights.
 Mechanistically, the attention weight $A_{ij}$ represents the importance score of token $j$ for token $i$.
-Consequently, the summation over all query indices, $\sum_{i} A_{ij}$, quantifies the total importance of token $j$ across all visual tokens, serving as a direct proxy for its global influence.
+Consequently, the summation over all source indices, $\sum_{i} A_{ij}$, quantifies the total importance of token $j$ across all visual tokens, serving as a direct proxy for its global influence.

 To isolate the visual structure, we restrict our calculation to the \textbf{Visual-to-Visual} attention, masking out attention scores involving text tokens (e.g., system prompts).
 Let $A^{(l, h)} \in \mathbb{R}^{T \times T}$ be the full attention matrix for head $h$ over sequence length $T$, and $\mathcal{V}$ be the set of indices corresponding to visual patches.
 The importance of a visual patch $j \in \mathcal{V}$ at layer $l$ is defined by its column-sum: